 FREE QUALITY HEALTH CARE FOR ALL: Most people, especially working-class and poor people, seldom receive adequate medical care because of the high cost of health services and supplies in this society.
-We demand free quality health care for all women, men and children including consultations, treatment, hospitalization, medicines and corrective devices.
+We demand free quality health care for all women, men and children including consultations, treatment, hospitalization, medicines and cor-

-2. FREE ABORTION AND BIRTH CONTROL ON DEMAND: Each woman must be free 2.
+FREE ABORTION AND BIRTH CONTROL ON DEMAND: Each woman must be free 2.
 FREE ABORTION AND BIRTH CONTROL ON DEMAND: Each woman must be free to decide whether she wants to have a child or not; this is a private matter and the government has no right to impose restrictions on eligibility.
 We demand that free, legal abortions be readily available on demand to all women.
-We also demand that abortion or sterilization shall occur only at the consent of the individual; no forced abortion or sterilization.
-Free safe birth control devices and information must be available to all men and women regardless of age or marital status.
+We also demand that abortion or sterilization.
+Free safe birth control devices and information must be available to all momen regardless of age or marital status.
 3. MATERNITY AND PATERNITY BENEFITS: Women and men should be compensated, not penalized, for having children.
-We demandfreeprenatal, maternity and postnatal care for the mother and child.
-Maternity and paternity leaves should be gramed with no loss in pay for time off; men and women must be assured of retaining their jobs with no loss of seniority while they are away.
+We demand freeprenatal, maternity and postnatal care for the mother and child.
+Maternity and perturbed with no loss in pay for time off; men and women must be assured of retaining their jobs with no loss of seniority while they are away.